dragthor/dragthor.github.com/_posts/2015-11-10-usb-boot-linux-on-a-windows-10-machine.markdown

 ![disable fast startup](http://abe90238e3b628565257-c47b312812e6878374960f5d0b7661c9.r73.cf1.rackcdn.com/usb-boot.PNG)

 Reboot and go into your BIOS.
-My system (a [Toshiba laptop](http://www.toshiba.com/)) involves holding down F2.
+My system (a [Toshiba laptop](http://www.toshiba.com/){:target="_blank"}) involves holding down F2.
 Visit your manufacturer's website to learn how to boot to your BIOS.

 Double check your Boot options and ordering to boot from USB.
 This should be no different than five to ten years ago.

 Once in BIOS go to the security tab and disable "Secure Boot".
 Then go to the Advanced tab... then System Configuration to locate "Boot Mode".
 Change it from UEFI Boot to CSM Boot.
 What's difference?
-Read more [here](http://superuser.com/questions/496026/what-is-the-difference-in-boot-with-bios-and-boot-with-uefi).
+Read more [here](http://superuser.com/questions/496026/what-is-the-difference-in-boot-with-bios-and-boot-with-uefi){:target="_blank"}.

 Save and restart your computer (with the USB device plugged in).

 Your system should now boot from USB.

-<a href="{{ site.post_source_root }}2015-11-10-usb-boot-linux-on-a-windows-10-machine.markdown">Contibute and Fork</a>
+<a href="{{ site.post_source_root }}2015-11-10-usb-boot-linux-on-a-windows-10-machine.markdown" target="_blank">Contibute and Fork</a>

 {% include disqus.html %}